LeuxSenpai/foo/README.md

 ## Issues Faced

+-should i use a CDN or directly store in my cloud?

 --after login the navbar isnt dissapearing

 -i added a new value to my schema but it isnt getting saved in db cloud